cloudevents/spec/discovery.md

 This MUST delete all of the Services in the Discovery Endpoint that are contained in the request.
 If any of those Services cannot be deleted for any reason (e.g. an `id` is not given or a Service with the given `id` does not exist) then the entire request MUST fail with no effect.
-The deletion MAY be a soft deletion and MAY have a defined time to live (a.k.a. `ttl`).

 If an `id` is not specified in any of the Services the entire request MUST fail.
 If no Service can be found that corresponds to a specified `id`, the